 Just before setting off for home, we had time for lunch and, after our Italian fest the day before, we decided to go for Thai at Chaophraya.
-For anyone who’s not eaten at Chaophraya you are missing a treat.
+For anyone who’s not eaten at Chaophraya, you are missing a treat.
 The food is amazing, the service impeccable and, the restaurants are decorated beautifully with a fabulous, authentic atmosphere.
-It was the perfectly tranquil end to our decadent weekend.
+It was the perfect tranquil end to our decadent weekend.

 We reluctantly left the city a good deal poorer & a bit chubbier but blissfully happy after our amazing weekend.
 Citysuites was one of the nicest apartments I’ve stayed in, in one of the best cities in the world.
 Thank you Citysuites, and thank you Manchester!

 Alison Makosz, Kurtis Murphy and Victoria Jackson spent 24 hours in Manchester for the HBAA conference, the annual industry forum for businesses that specialise in the procurement of accommodation, meetings and event facilities.